EvaRadu/IAME/README.md

 - LEVEL 3 : it is the final stage.
 You will be fighting directly against the awful megaball !
 You must throw at him as many balls as possible to exhaust him (by pressing enter).
 Beware, for each collision with megaball, you will lose a life point !
 - As you have a limited amount of time to finish the level, there are teleportation gates that will help you seek for balls in distress faster !
 There are also bonuses that will give you a life point when there is a collision with yout ball !

+## GOOD POINTS OF OUR GAME :
+- Our game is original in the sense that we created an abstract environnement.
+- Our game is quite easy.
+- It is possible to custom the main settings of the game to adjust the difficulty.
+- We created a story that fits to the theme and the gameplay.

 ## BUGS
 - Sometimes the scene isn't loaded properly so there's a dark blue screen.
 After many attempts to solve this problem we have not found a solution.
 Thus, you need to refresh the page until the scene is loaded properly.
 - Also, as the scene isn't always loaded properly, we advise you to wait a few seconds before to start a level.
 Indeed, sometimes some balls are going though the ground.